 Remember how I mentioned above about the disgusting affiliate links?
 Well that’s a permalink.
 It’s anything after the .com of a URL.

 This is an important setting because Google knows words, not gibberish, so you’ll want to change the setting like the one below to help in your SEO ranking.

-Within your WordPress dashboard hover over “Settings” then select “Permalinks”.
+Within your dashboard hover over “Settings” then select “Permalinks”.
 If by default the selection is anything other than “post name” or “custom” then change it here.

 Now you have the permanent URL structure.
 It’s important not to change this on a live website.
 It will lead to broken links and therefore will affect your SEO.
 Especially if you’ve put a link on another website pointing to yours, it’ll completely waste the effort you have gone to get that backlink.

 Don’t forget to save the setting at the bottom of the page before exiting.

 For most people this setting won’t really matter.
 It’s more of a case of personal preference and there’s really no difference I can tell with SEO benefits.